-(1) An offence against any provision of these Local Laws is a prescribed offence for the purposes of section 9.16 (1) of the Local Government Act 1995.

-(2) Unless otherwise specified, the amount of the modified penalty for an offence against any provision of these Local Laws is \$100.
+- (1) An offence against any provision of this local law is a prescribed offence for the purposes of section 9.16 (1) of the Local Government Act 1995. - (2) Unless otherwise specified, the amount of the modified penalty for an offence against any provision of these Local Laws is \$100.